YEAR OF CALL: 1993

 1988 B.A.
 Honours, Philosophy and Political Science, McMaster University

 - Honorary Patron, Workers’ History Museum

-- Member, Board of Directors, Workers’ History Museum
+- Member of the Board of Directors, Workers’ History Museum

-- Treasurer and Member of the Board of Directors for Canadian Artists’ Representation/Le Front des artistes canadiens (CARFAC)
+- Treasurer and Member of the Board of Directors, Canadian Artists’ Representation/Le Front des artistes canadiens (CARFAC)

-- Member of the Board of Directors for Folkrum A Community Music Venue
+- Member of the Board of Directors, Folkrum – Ottawa Community Music Venue

-David has taught Public Sector Law to union activists at the Labour College of Canada at the Residential Program and the Canadian Labour Congress Ontario Region Winter School.
-He speaks at conferences on a variety of labour and human rights issues, particularly for disability rights organization Reach Canada.
+David has taught Public Sector Law to union activists at the Labour College of Canada, at the Residential Program, and the Canadian Labour Congress Ontario Region Winter School.
+He speaks at conferences on a variety of labour, human rights, and whistleblower issues, particularly for disability rights organization Reach Canada.

 David channels a passion for music into producing and hosting the Thursday Morning Special Blend radio program, airing every Thursday at 8:00 am on CKCU 93.1 FM.
 He has hosted this program since 2004 and has interviewed hundreds of artists and musicians from across the world.
 He is a Juror for the Foundation to Assist Canadian Talent On Record (FACTOR) which provides loans and grants to up-and-coming Canadian artists.
 David was recognized a few years ago as an “Ottawa mover and shaker” by Ottawa Magazine.